 V2007.
 This expression can be simplified.
 One of the operands in the operation equals NN.
 Probably it is a mistake.

-This diagnostic message was added on users' request.
+This diagnostic rule was added at users' request.

 The analyzer allows you to detect some strange binary operations where code can be simplified.

 - operations '^', '+', '-', '<<', '>>' where one of the operands equals 0;

 - the '&' operation where one of the operands equals -1;

 - operations '*', '/', '%' where one of the operands equals 1;

 The V2007 diagnostic rule helps to perform code refactoring and sometimes detect errors.